percona/k8spxc-docs/docs/update.md

     *  It is [highly recommended](https://docs.percona.com/percona-monitoring-and-management/how-to/upgrade.html)
         to upgrade PMM Server **before** upgrading PMM Client.

-    * If you are using [custom configuration for HA Proxy](haproxy-conf.md#passing-custom-configuration-options-to-haproxy), **before upgrading**, check the HAProxy configuration file provided by the Operator (for example, `haproxy-global.cfg` for the Operator version
+    * If you are using [custom configuration for HAProxy](haproxy-conf.md#passing-custom-configuration-options-to-haproxy), **before upgrading**, check the HAProxy configuration file provided by the Operator (for example, `haproxy-global.cfg` for the Operator version
         {{ release }} can be found [here](https://github.com/percona/percona-docker/blob/pxc-operator-{{ release }}/haproxy/dockerdir/etc/haproxy/haproxy-global.cfg)).